-of addressable construction spending, a total of $55 million, went to contractors that were minority-owned, women-owned, or disadvantaged business enterprises.
+of addressable construction spending, a total of $61.3 million, was committed to contractors that were minority-owned, women-owned, or disadvantaged business enterprises.

 small, local, minority-owned, women-owned, or disadvantaged construction businesses expanded their skills and connections through the BLocal BUILD College.

 new hires for a set of targeted positions live in focus area Baltimore City ZIP codes, making up 45 percent of hires in those categories.

 returning citizens were hired in FY17, 8 at JHU and 130 at JHHS; 44 of which were hired into targeted entry-level positions from the focus area ZIP codes.